openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-wifiManager-sys.md

 ## wifiManager.off('hotspotStaJoin')<sup>9+</sup>

-off(type: "hotspotStaJoin", callback?: Callback&lt;StationInfo&gt;): void
+off(type: 'hotspotStaJoin', callback?: Callback&lt;StationInfo&gt;): void

 Unsubscribes from the event of an STA joining a Wi-Fi hotspot.